iterative/dvc.org/public/static/docs/command-reference/gc.md

 ## Options

 - `-a`, `--all-branches` - keep cached objects referenced in all Git branches.
   Useful for keeping data for all the latest experiment versions.
-Its recommended to consider including this option when using `-c` i.e.
+It's recommended to consider including this option when using `-c` i.e.
   `dvc gc -ac`.